hasinhayder/hydra/README.md

 }
 ```

-Please note that you cannot delete the `admin` role because many API routes in Hydra exclusively require this role to function properly.
+Please note that you cannot delete the `admin` role because many API routes in Hydra exclusively require this role to function correctly.

-If you try to delete the admin role you will receive the following 422 error response
+If you try to delete the admin role, you will receive the following 422 error response.

 ```json
 {